 Environmental issues, human rights, climate change - fashion designer Vivienne Westwood has a strong opinion.
-Here's an insight into her blunt actions
+A look at the blunt activist actions of the British woman

 Image source & copyright by Vivienne Westwood